Reproduction

 \(m_2\)weight of the cow at the time of birth

-The coefficient is generally equal to 0.03 (that is, 3%).
+The coefficient in the general case is 0.06 (that is, 6%).
 This is the value that should be used in most calculations.
 However, if you have a cowshed built that has been upgraded with magical solar plates, this coefficient will increase.
 In other words, if you have a developed cowshed, you can get a heavier calf.

 Calculation example: